fizx/sit/README.md

 bundle exec rake
 ```

-### Demo: Running chaser with simple inputs and searches
+### Demo: Running SIT with simple inputs and searches

 Start the server with `./sit`, which reads commands from standard input, and
 prints its output to standard out.